 Thank you and yes, we have to do all we can for today's tribal peoples.

-Mel Carriere from San Diego California on July 16, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on July 16, 2016:

 You're a fantastic writer, and as an anarchist leaning (not the Molotov-cocktail throwing type) who pines for the good old days when humans were hunters and gatherers, I look forward to reading more articles along these lines from you.
 We committed a lot of atrocities against the Native Americans in our misguided attempt to mold them into white people.
 Great hub!